sonata-project/SonataBlockBundle/Resources/doc/reference/exceptions.rst

                 throw:                  sonata.block.exception.renderer.throw

-A default renderer may be configure to apply, by default, to all block types.
+A default renderer may be configured to apply, by default, to all block types.
 If you wish to customize a renderer on a particular block type, you may also add the following option in the configuration file: